2.A.22 The Neurotransmitter:Sodium Symporter (NSS) Family

 Neurotransmitter: sodium symporters (NSS) have a critical role in regulating neurotransmission and are targets for psychostimulants, anti-depressants and other drugs.
 In eukaryotic NSS, chloride is transported together with the neurotransmitter.
 However, transport by the bacterial homologues LeuT, Tyt1 and TnaT is chloride independent.
 The crystal structure of LeuT reveals an occluded binding pocket containing leucine and two sodium ions.
 Zomot et al, (2007) found that introduction of a negatively charged amino acid at or near one of the two putative sodium-binding sites of the GABA (γ-aminobutyric acid) transporter GAT-1 from rat brain (also called SLC6A1) renders both net flux and exchange of GABA largely chloride independent.
 In contrast to wild-type GAT-1, a marked stimulation of the rate of net flux (but not of exchange) was observed when the internal pH was lowered.
 Equivalent mutations introduced in the mouse GABA transporter GAT4 (SLC6A11) and the human dopamine transporter DAT (SLC6A3) similarly resulted in chloride-independent transport.
 The reciprocal mutations in LeuT and Tyt1 rendered substrate binding and/or uptake by these bacterial NSS chloride dependent.
 Their data indicated that the negative charge, provided either by chloride or by the transporter itself, is required during binding and translocation of the neurotransmitter, probably to counterbalance the charge of the co-transported sodium ions.

 Evidence supports the conclusion that some members of the NSS family are dimers while others are monomers, and still others can be oligomeric depending on their localization.
 Thus, the glycine transporter is monomeric in the plasma membrane but oligomeric when intracellular.
 Both the serotonin and dopamine transporters may be dimeric.
 In the latter case, the extracellular end of TMS6 may be at a symmetrical dimer interface (Hastrup et al., 2001).
 In mammals, several isoforms of these transporters (e.g., DAT and NET) can be generated by tissue-specific alternative splicing (Sogawa et al. 2010).
+Shared dynamics of LeuT superfamily members and allosteric differentiation by structural irregularities and multimerization have been analyzed and reviewed (Ponzoni et al. 2018).

 Several members of the NSS family have been shown to exhibit channel-like properties under certain experimental conditions.
 Thus, sizable unitary ionic currents have been reported for membrane patches containing either the γ-aminobutyrate, norepinephrine or serotonin transporter.
 In the presence of Zn2+ (10 μM), the dopamine transporter (DAT) catalyzes uncoupled Cl- conductance (Meinild et al., 2004).
 Channel-like currents have also been measured for mammalian Na+/H+/K+-coupled glutamate transporters of the DAACS family (TC #2.A.23).
 Evidence shows that these channels can accommodate neurotransmitters as well as inorganic ions.
 One of these, CAATCH1 (TC #2.A.22.2.4) can function as an amino acid-gated cation (K+ and Na+) channel (Quick and Stevens, 2001).
 Different amino acids (pro, thr, met) differentially affect the state probability of the channel.
 These observations suggest that, as has been demonstrated for carriers of a few other families, neurotransmitter transporters can be induced to function as voltage-gated channels.